MU men placed 12th, women 13th at BIG EAST

-Bert Rogers enters his fifth season as the head coach for Marquette track and field, following three seasons as an assistant coach.
+Bert Rogers enters his seventh season as the head coach for Marquette track and field in 2013-14, following three seasons as an assistant coach.
 Though Rogers oversees all aspects of the program, his coaching focus is on the sprinters, hurdlers, jumpers and the multi-event athletes.

 Under Rogers' watch in 2009, numerous Golden Eagles moved up the top-10 charts in Marquette history.
 Rogers helped Erynn James continue her development into one of the top high jumpers in school history, tying the school record in the indoor event with a leap of 5-9.25.
 Sarah Verdoliva set the Marquette 800-meter run indoor record at the Alex Wilson Invitational with a time of 2:12.38, vaulting her past a 10-year old school record.

 In addition, Tyler O'Brien bettered his school record in the indoor 200-meter dash with a time of 21.87 seconds and Michael O'Brien continued his development in the sprints and hurdles, moving to sixth in the 500 meters and seventh all-time in the 400-meter hurdles.
 Jessica Ehlen, Jayne Grebinski and James each qualified for the NCAA Mideast Regional, while Courtney Kelly and Patrick Keeley earned all-America honors at the U.S. Junior National Championships.